 Psathas has written extensively for Evelyn Glennie, who, in her debut in the prestigious New York Great Performer’s Series devoted nearly half her program to his work.
 Early success came with ’Matre’s Dance’ in 1991, a maximum-energy duet for percussion and piano that has since made Psathas’ name internationally through having been taken up and championed by Glennie.
 This work and ‘Drum Dances’ have become standard repertoire for percussionists throughout the world.
 John’s relationship with Evelyn Glennie has been a particularly fruitful one for them both.
 Her repertoire includes ’Matre’s Dance’, ‘Drum Dances’, ‘Spike’, ‘Happy Tachyons’ and the double concerto for piano and percussion, ‘View from Olympus’.
 She has recorded ’Matre’s Dance’ on her CDs ‘Drumming’ and ‘Greatest Hits’ (BMG).

 Notable amongst these was the programming of the Percussion Concerto (for four soloists and orchestra) at the 2001 ‘Klangspuren’ Festival in Schwaz, Austria.
+A sold-out retrospective concert of Psathas’ chamber music was given in the 2000 New Zealand International Festival of the Arts.
 In 2002, ‘View from Olympus’ was given its premiere during the Manchester Commonwealth Games by Evelyn Glennie and Philip Smith with the Halle Orchestra conducted by Mark Elder at the Royal Gala finale concert of the ‘Pulse’ International Festival of Rhythm.
-A sold-out retrospective concert of Psathas’ chamber music was given in the 2000 New Zealand International Festival of the Arts.
-The 2002 International Festival also featured a major new commission, ‘Psyzygysm’, a concerto for mallet percussion and chamber ensemble which featured the young Portuguese virtuoso percussionist Pedro Carneiro as star soloist – this work received it European premiere in Lisbon in 2006.
+The 2002 International Festival also featured a major new commission, ‘Psyzygysm’, a concerto for mallet percussion and chamber ensemble which featured the young Portuguese virtuoso percussionist Pedro Carneiro as star soloist – this work received its European premiere in Lisbon in 2006.
 Notable performances of 2004 included the premiere season of ‘Zeibekiko’, a major commission from the Nederlands Blazers Ensemble (NBE), which invited him to create an entire programme based around the theme of 2500 years of Greek Music.
 This collaborative work was performed by the NBE throughout Holland and at the Bath Festival (UK).
 ‘Three Psalms’ (for solo piano, percussion, harp and strings), commissioned by the New Zealand Symphony Orchestra was premiered at concerts throughout New Zealand in April 2004 by US pianist Stephen Gosling with the NZSO under James Judd.

 [As a recipient of a 2006 Arts Foundation Laureate Award more information about John Psathas can be found on the Arts Foundation website.]Source: John Psathas, July 2007.
 Updated by SOUNZ, April 2017.